in the Bahamas (Geology 3750 and H3750) †General

 Environmental Engineering & Earth Sciences, Clemson University

-Geology 375 emphasizes both science and culture through an international
+Study Abroad in the Bahamas emphasizes both science and culture through an

-field experience.
-Students learn about ocean processes by visiting marine
+international field experience.
+Students learn about ocean processes by

-environments and about the culture and history of another country.
-The
+visiting marine environments and about the culture and history of another

-third longest barrier reef in the world is examined.
-Students visit a
+country.
+The third longest barrier reef in the world is examined.
+Students

-Bahamian village, observe traditional woodcarving, tour a local clothing
+visit a Bahamian village, observe traditional woodcarving, tour a local

-factory, and visit historical and cultural sites.
-Students spend one week
+clothing factory, and visit historical and cultural sites.
+Students spend

-at Forfar Field Station on Andros Island in the
+one week at Forfar Field Station on Andros Island

-Bahamas.
-Specific sites visited may vary depending on weather and tides.
+in the Bahamas.
+Specific sites visited may vary depending on weather and

 About Andros Island